Jtalbert15/jtalbert15/README.md

-## Hello, below I have linked projects I have completed in my home lab
+<h1>Welcome to My IT portfolio!
+Below I have provided links to some of the projects I have completed</h1>

-<h1>Creation of my home lab</h1>

-<a href="https://github.com/Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s">Setting up and Installing Virtual Machines using Virtual Box </a>

 <h1>Active Directory</h1>